-- Seven-day money-back guarantee
+- 30-day money-back guarantee

 IPVanish has in excess of 1000 servers located in 60 countries around the world.
 The company is extremely strong in Europe and the US – but also has servers in useful locations like Australia, Brazil, Japan, Asia, and South Africa.

 To be fair on IPVanish, many VPNs have decided to stop providing servers in Russia due to new laws that bring into question the privacy levels that can be promised on servers within the nation.
 So this is a valid omission.

 Speed and Performance